 (A couple of the raving reviews for GuineaDad Liners; Click the photo above to get your own!)

-GuineaDad Liner helps to resolve the common issue of a dusty and unsanitary environment so that guinea pigs are able to thrive.
-Because guinea pigs possess a strong need to hide, their feelings of security and comfort rely largely on their ability to find access to a covered refuge.
+Through the meticulous research I conducted and what came to be, GuineaDad Liner helps to resolve the common issue of an unsanitary and dusty environment so that guinea pigs are able to thrive.
+The properties of the bamboo fiber found only in GuineaDad liners reduce the chances of bacterial infections that were once so commonly found in guinea pigs.
+It didn’t just end there, because guinea pigs possess a strong need to hide, their feelings of security and comfort rely largely on their ability to find access to a covered refuge.
 I recognized this completely, and that is why our product GuineaDad Liner has a pocket - to provide them refuge from the world around them, if they were to ever need it.

 I didn't create GuineaDad Liner to sell.
 My sole goal was to cure Tofu's bacterial infection and prevent any sorts of disease for my other two girls, Peanut and Dumpling.
 Luckily at the time, some people in the guinea pig community were already following our story, and also wanted some made for their guinea pigs.
 And that's how we started, and how we are where we are today!
 My wish is the same as every other pet parent in the world.
 I want my girls to live a long, happy, and most importantly, a healthy life.(Product shown: GuineaDad 2x1 Small Size Liner W/O Pocket)

 GuineaDad Liner is the fruit of love, and has become its very own category.
 I am glad to received emails from our customers everyday about how GuineaDad Liner has helped their guinea pigs.
 In addition to promoting young guinea pigs to stay happy and healthy, we have helped sick and old guinea pigs all the way up until their last days.
 The customers have been so thankful for the product that has improved their guinea pig’s health and wellbeing.
 And they strongly believe that GuineaDad Liner extended their small pet’s time to live happily until the end.
-Below is one of the many emails that I have received from guinea pig parents.
+Below is one of the many emails and reviews that I have received from guinea pig parents, and reviews from instagram influencers.

 "I bought your liners because one of my little ones was very ill and still isn't healthy...
 I decided to buy them because of his cough.
 I think these liners help save his live.
 It's a shame they are not really known where I live!
 I am from Austria and found them with luck on the internet!
 Thank you so much for inventing them.
 Tiberius is still ill but hopefully he stays with me for a few more years!"